Contact Us | Search

 Participants at the workshop on "Educating for Sustainability at the CSA conference in Port-au-Prince, Haiti (photo credit: Dr. Jean-Jumeau).

-A number of communications activities were carried out at the onset of the project.
+A number of outreach activities were carried out at the onset of the project.
 A presentation, workshop, and lecture around the project were conducted during the Caribbean Studies Association Annual Forum in June 2016.
 On November 10, 2018, the PEER team presented a panel at the annual meeting of the Haitian Studies Association (HSA) held at Université Quisqueya in Port-au-Prince.
 The panel was entitled "USAID PEER Project: Climate Change Adaptation and Mitigation in Haiti" and was chaired by René Jean-Jumeau.
 Professors Gervais and Jean-Jumeau made presentations at the event.

 Another training element of the project was the researchers’ contributions to a new course in environmental sciences examining energy solutions to environmental problems.
 The research partners collaborated with Professor Viviane Julien of UniQ’s School of Agriculture and Environmental Sciences on the content of the course.
 Dr. Gervais also worked on the descriptions of two new courses: a biomass energy course and an environmental entrepreneurship course for undergraduate students.
 Laboratory spaces for the study and resolution of environmental disasters were reinforced.
 Support was given to UniQ’s Polyvalent Laboratory – which serves a great deal of students in various scientific fields – for collaboration with the professors involved in the PEER program, both local and international.